Listen to the Full Presentation

 Factors Tempering 2025 Optimism

-- Tariff Uncertainty – Potential trade policy changes are causing buyers to pause, particularly in import-heavy industries
+While early 2025 started strong, several headwinds have emerged:- Tariff Uncertainty – Potential trade policy changes are causing buyers to pause, particularly in import-heavy industries

 - Profitability Concerns – Rising costs and pricing pressures threaten EBITDA stability, a deal-killer in due diligence